Read the first step on empathy.

 “All the other kids have dogs,” he mumbles through tears.
 “If you really loved me you’d let me have one too!”

-“I do love you, more than anything in world,” Kendra says, stroking Ben’s hair.
+“I do love you, more than anything in the world,” Kendra says, stroking Ben’s hair.
 “I want a dog too, and I really wish we could have one right now.
-Maybe when we move out of this apartment, we can think about getting ourselves a puppy of our own!
+Maybe when we move out of this apartment, we can think about getting ourselves a puppy of our own.
 Wouldn’t that be great?”

 Her son shakes his head.
-Ben is still upset, but he is no longer sobbing hysterically.
-His mother’s words have soothed him temporarily, but their long-term effect will be much greater.
-As he watches the children play with their dog, and imagines having one of his own someday, he sees that his Mom understands him and feels that his feelings are being taken seriously.
-This six-year-old has learned a little bit about the values of patience and compromise.
-In the future, when the sight of another kid and his dog trigger his envy and sadness, he will remember his mother’s words, and their effect will last – he will feel more confident in his ability to soothe himself with the gain of some perspective on his short-term desires.
+Ben is still upset, but he is no longer sobbing.
+His mother’s words have soothed him temporarily.
+Their long-term effect will be much greater.
+As he watches the children play with their dog and imagines having one of his own someday, he sees that his Mom understands him and feels that his feelings are being taken seriously.
+This six-year-old learned a little bit about the values of patience and compromise.
+In the future, when the sight of another kid and his dog trigger his envy and sadness, he will remember his mother’s words, and their effect will last.
+He will feel more confident in his ability to soothe himself with the gain of some perspective on his short-term desires.

-Seeing your child’s expressions of emotion as opportunities for teaching and intimacy will allow the two of you to build mutual trust while also relieving your relationship of anxiety and frustration in difficult times.
+Seeing your child’s expressions of emotion as opportunities for teaching and intimacy will allow the two of you to build mutual trust while also relieving anxiety and frustration in difficult times.
 When you observe your child struggling with a problem and expressing fear, sadness, or anger, take the moment as an opportunity for their emotional growth, and for the growth of your relationship.